mimou-77/send-temperature-from-Raspberry-pi-to-a-distant-Linux-host-via-paho-mqtt-1.6.1/README.md

 * a python script (subscriber) on the linux host that recieves the temperature values and prints them
 ## getting-started:

+on the distant linux host:
 ```bash
 git clone https://github.com/mimou-77/send-temperature-from-Raspberry-pi-to-a-distant-Linux-host-via-paho-mqtt.git
 ```

+On the distant Linux host AND on the raspberry pi:
 ```bash
 sudo apt install python3
 ```